Catherine Connoly

 A president should be able to democratize speech.

-That if an issue appears to be, you know, full of jargon or complex, You want an Irish president who can democratize these ideas so that absolutely everybody can understand these concepts.
+That if an issue appears to be, you know, full of jargon or complex, you want an Irish president who can democratize these ideas so that absolutely everybody can understand these concepts.

-And you want to get a bang as well, you want to get a bang of a good person off him, don't you?
+And you want to get a bang as well.
+You want to get a bang of a good person off him, don't you?

 You want to just get the vibe that this seems like a decent person, a decent human being who legitimately cares and isn't an absolute fucking snake.